nhsuk/dct.crc.cms/README.md

 The "smoke" tests are automatically run within this build pipeline whenever a review branch is created or modified: https://dev.azure.com/nhsuk/dct.campaign-resource-centre-v3/_build?definitionId=1071&_a=summary

-From here you can click "Edit", then "Variables" and provide REPO_USERNAME REPO_PASSWORD and IMAGE_TAG (named FRONTEND_TEST_CONTAINER_IMAGE_TAG in the pipeline variables).
+From here you can click "Edit", then "Variables" and provide IMAGE_TAG (named FRONTEND_TEST_CONTAINER_IMAGE_TAG in the pipeline variables).
 The other variable secrets file and tags are specified within the pipeline itself.

 The results for the front end tests run in the build pipeline can be found in the "Deploy" stage or the "Deploy Review" job under the "Run Frontend tests in Docker container" task.